 - Click Clear browsing data.

-- In the Safari menu bar, click the Safari option.
+- In the Safari menu bar at the top of the screen, click the Safari option.

 - Click Clear History.